OpenRailAssociation/technical-committee/project_proposals/RCM OSS.md

 Eclipse Public License 2.0

-## What other licenses does the project use, e.g. for included 3rd party code?
+## What other licenses does the project use, e.g., for included 3rd-party code?

 Code is not Open Source: